 These changes can lead to severe impairment, disability, and premature death.

 For a further discussion of the health risks of the use of illicit drugs and the abuse of alcohol and prescription drugs, see the University’s Annual Security and Fire Safety Report: http://safety-security.uchicago.edu/clery_act_reporting/annual_security_report/.

 Besides legal consequences, the unlawful possession, use, or distribution of illicit drugs and alcohol and any violation of the University alcohol and other drug policy by a student or employee may result in appropriate discipline under the student disciplinary system or the employee corrective action procedure.
-For students, sanctions include removal from the College Housing; discharge from student employment; and probation, suspension, or expulsion from the University.
+For students, sanctions include removal from Housing & Residence Life; discharge from student employment; and probation, suspension, or expulsion from the University.
 For employees, sanctions include suspension, termination of employment, disqualification from future employment and prohibition from accessing University property.
 The University may refer students or employees for criminal investigation and prosecution.
-Specific areas of the University (e.g., College Housing, Athletics ) may also take action based on a violation of this general University policy and their specific policies.
+Specific areas of the University (e.g., Housing & Residence Life, Athletics ) may also take action based on a violation of this general University policy and their specific policies.

 The University retains full and final discretion on whether, when, and under what conditions a student may be reinstated or an employee may be returned to employment after an instance of alcohol abuse and improper drug use.
 Student organizations that violate this policy are also subject to sanctions, including probation and removal of recognized student organization status.
 The particular sanction in a given case will depend on such factors as the nature of the violation, the seriousness of the offense, and the prior record of the individual or organization, and may include the successful completion of an approved rehabilitation or chemical dependency treatment program.